 SA Objective Assessment Criteria SEA Topic(s) Will it place pressure on school places, including early years?
-Air SA5: To build stronger, Will existing open spaces be protected and new open spaces be created?
-Population and human health more resilient sustainable communities with better education and social outcomes Will it improve the skills of the Borough's population?
-Biodiversity, flora and fauna Will it reduce actual crime and fear of crime?
-Will it provide equitable access to employment opportunities?
+Air SA5: To build stronger, more resilient Will existing open spaces be protected and new open spaces be created?
+Population and sustainable communities Will it improve the skills of the Borough's population? human health Biodiversity, with better education and social outcomes Will it reduce actual crime and fear of crime? flora and fauna Will it provide equitable access to employment opportunities?
 Will it encourage healthy lifestyles?
 SA6: To improve and reduce inequalities in Will it protect and enhance the heritage and cultural assets of the Borough?
-Population and health and wellbeing and tackle crime issues by keeping our communities Will it create a high quality and coherent public realm linking the town's assets and spaces; connecting the heritage and contemporary? human health safe and promoting community cohesion Will it protect and enhance the historic character of the Town Centre?
-SA7: To conserve and enhance the townscape character, and the Will it maintain and enhance the landscape character of the borough, including protected landscapes including the Dedham Vale AONB?
-Cultural heritage including architectural and heritage and cultural assets of the Borough Will it protect and enhance designated areas of the countryside and coastal environment?
-Will it protect and improve biodiversity?
+Population and human health health and wellbeing and tackle crime issues by keeping our communities Will it create a high quality and coherent public realm linking the town's assets and spaces; connecting the heritage and contemporary?
+Tiumamieaim safe and promoting community cohesion Will it protect and enhance the historic character of the Town Centre?
+SA7: To conserve and enhance the townscape Will it maintain and enhance the landscape character of the borough, including protected landscapes including the Dedham Vale AONB?
+Cultural heritage including architectural and character, and the heritage and cultural assets of the Borough Will it protect and enhance designated areas of the countryside and coastal environment? archaeological heritage Will it protect and improve biodiversity?
 SA8: To value, conserve and enhance the natural Will it improve environmental quality in terms of water, air and soil quality?
 Landscape environment, natural resources and the Will it reduce pollution and greenhouse gas emissions?
 Biodiversity, flora and fauna biodiversity of the Borough Will it support the delivery of renewable energy schemes?
-Soil Dorough Will it help to reduce, reuse and recycle resources and minimise waste?
+Soil Borougii Will it help to reduce, reuse and recycle resources and minimise waste?
 Water SA9: To make efficient use of energy and Will it reduce the risk of flooding?
 Climatic factor reduce, reuse or recycle waste Will it deliver effective SUDS and improve drainage?
-Air waste Will it affect the amount of water available for extraction?
+Air Waste Will it affect the amount of water available for extraction?
 SA10: To reduce climate change impacts, support Will it promote water efficiency and reduce water usage levels per household?
-Climatic factors mitigation, encourage adaptation and protect water quality Will it improve water quality?
-Water Does it conform to River Basin Management Plan Objectives?
-Soil Biodiversity, flora and fauna Will it deliver the number of houses needed to support the existing and growing population?
-Will it provide more affordable homes across the Borough?
+Climatic factors mitigation, encourage adaptation and protect Will it improve water quality?
+Water water quality Does it conform to River Basin Management Plan Objectives?
+Soil Biodiversity, Will it deliver the number of houses needed to support the existing and growing population? flora and fauna Will it provide more affordable homes across the Borough?
 Will it deliver a range of housing types to meet the diverse needs of the Borough?
 Will it deliver well designed and sustainable housing?